MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/Static Programs/DIVs Abstracting/ReadMe.txt

 ---

+FOR Loop for DIVs

+---

+One formulae for Procedure to send parameters to .. design of parameters helps to understand how formula works

+Ideas
 Further Abstraction, procedure: drawing same shape backwards
 - subtraction instead of addition (multiply by -1)
 - including a term is x1